Skip to main content

 }

-Now write an oracle that determines if a function follows the specified algorithm:
+This function is an oracle that determines if a StableMatcherWithTrace follows the specified algorithm:

-This function should test the provided implementation of stable matching.
+This function should test the provided implementation of matching.
 It should check that:

 • The offer sequence in the trace is valid, made according to the given algorithm, starting with all parties unmatched